Akashdeep-Soni/heart-disease-classification/README.md

 # heart-disease-classification
 It is a supervised machine learning project where we have tried to build a model for classification of heart disease using structured data.
-We were able to reach 88% accuracy.
+We were able to reach 88% accuracy after tuning Logistic Regression model.